microsoft/TypeScript-Website/packages/markdown-it-shiki-twoslash/README.md

    Because shiki uses WASM to handle the syntax highlighting, _it has to be async code_, this clashes with the markdown-it API which enforces synchronous code.
 In the first code sample, the plugin uses [`deasync`](https://www.npmjs.com/package/deasync) to convert that async work to sync.
 It's safe to say that you _probably don't want deasync'd code in critical systems_.

-1. **Follow the instructions on [npmjs.com/package/remark-shiki-twoslash](https://www.npmjs.com/package/remark-shiki-twoslash)**, this module leaves all the heavy work to that module.
+1. **Follow the instructions on [npmjs.com/package/remark-shiki-twoslash](https://www.npmjs.com/package/remark-shiki-twoslash)**, this module leaves all the heavy lifting to that module.